saurabh2mishra/airflow-notes/README.md

 ## Ok, so why should we use Airflow?

-- If you like *`Everything As Code`* and **everything** mean everything including your configurations 😃 .
-EaC helps to create any complex level pipeline to solve the problem.
+- If you like *`Everything As Code`* and **everything** mean everything including your configurations .
+This helps to create any complex level pipeline to solve the problem.
 - If you like open source because mostly everything you can get as as inbuilt operator or executors.
 - `Backfilling` features.
 It enables you to reprocess historical data.